 At York we recognise that shadowing placements offer a valuable learning experience to complement your academic study to allow you to see first-hand how real-world issues are addressed in practice.
 Many students use their placement experience as a basis for their dissertation, to inform their future careers and develop their employability.

-Work shadowing placements are an integral and core part of our BA Applied Social Science - Children and Young People and BA Applied Social Science - Crime and Criminal Justice degree courses.
+Work shadowing placements are an integral and core part of our BA Social Policy (Children and Young People) and BA Social Policy (Crime and Criminal Justice) degree courses.
 We also offer the opportunity to undertake a shadowing placement as an optional part of the BA Social Policy and BA Applied Social Science degree programmes.
 Shadowing placements are organised by you under guidance from academic staff.

 Between your second and third year you will undertake a work shadowing placement lasting for around 80 hours.
 By going on placement, you will see first hand the policy-practice releationship in a variety of contexts.
 Watching and talking to professional workers will offer you a completely different form of learning experience.
 You may go on to incorporate the real-world issues you have experienced within your dissertation or follow through in the development of your own career.